vgrljusic/api-movies-data/README.md

 2. #### Install required programs

-In order to follow along user needs to have PostgreSQL and preferably Postman.
+In order to follow along user needs to have PostgreSQL and Postman (you can use Swagger UI insted of Postman).
 Bellow are short terminal lines for easy installation.
 ```
 sudo apt update
 sudo snap install postman